Strengthening migraine literacy at the New Zealand Nurse Practitioner Conference 2026

 Updated article on migraine for primary care health professionals

-One of the most trusted sources of up-to-date and evidence based information about health conditions and treatment options is bpacNZ.
+One of the most trusted sources of up-to-date and evidence based information about health conditions and treatment options is the Best Practice Advisory Centre New Zealand (bpacNZ).
 This is a New Zealand not-for-profit organisation that develops and disseminates ‘best practice’ information to GPs and others through their website, reports, email communications and social media.
-GPs can also get continuing medical education credits […]
+GPs […]

 Pharmac consultation on possible brand changes